Washington Square Park

 What you need to know

-The park dates to 1847, making it one of San Francisco’s oldest public spaces.
-Saints Peter and Paul Church dominates the view from the east side, its white spires rising above the trees.
-Joe DiMaggio and Marilyn Monroe posed for wedding photos on the church steps, though they actually married at City Hall since DiMaggio was divorced.
+The park was laid out in 1847, one of the oldest public spaces in San Francisco.
+Saints Peter and Paul Church stands on the north side at 666 Filbert, its twin white spires rising above the trees.
+Joe DiMaggio and Marilyn Monroe posed for photographs on the church steps after their 1954 wedding, though they actually married at City Hall because DiMaggio was a divorcee and the church wouldn’t perform the ceremony.

-Free events happen throughout the year.
-The North Beach Festival takes over the park and surrounding streets each June.
-Italian Heritage Parade passes through in October.
-Smaller gatherings celebrate various occasions without formal organization.
+The North Beach Festival takes over the park and surrounding streets in June.
+The Italian Heritage Parade passes through Columbus Avenue in October.

 Explore Nearby